hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 byte-exact at 445,750 cycles under the 1,000,000-cycle gate.
 This is 4.9% below the earlier 468,781-cycle DFL-only reference; performance remains a regression guide rather than a requirement to match one implementation cycle-for-cycle.
 Compiler lowering now passes the box-scale Mul.
+Models whose exact output scale uses a right shift below 17 retain the existing fast path for larger shifts and use a vector-only Spatz e16-to-e32 widening path for the final requant/pack.
+The selected `(51003, 8)` package is byte-exact at 463,094 cycles: about 3.9% above the 445,750-cycle fast-path reference, but still about 1.2% below the older 468,781-cycle DFL16 reference and well below the 1,000,000-cycle gate.

 ### Completed P0 — Full-graph memory feasibility